-The Head of Campus (HOC) has delegated responsibility from the Network Principal of Oscar Romero Flexible Schools Network for the day to day management and leadership of the Flexible Learning Centre (FLC) campus and any outreach services related to that campus.
-The HOC provides leadership and supervision to staff and the young people of the campus, working collaboratively with the Network Principal, Network Support Team members and other EREA personnel as required.
+The Head of Campus has delegated responsibility from the Network Principal of Oscar Romero Flexible Schools Network for the day-to-day management and leadership of the Flexible Learning Centre (FLC) campus and any outreach services related to that campus.
+The Head of Campus provides leadership and supervision to staff and the young people of the campus, working collaboratively with the Network Principal, Network Support Team members and other EREA personnel as required.